trayldev/structure-todo-list-project/README.md

 </html>
 ```

 If you look at your project tree now with `tree -a` it should look something like this.
+If you installed your node_modules, the tree will be much larger!

 ```
 .